MicrosoftDocs/cpp-docs/docs/mfc/reference/cdatetimectrl-class.md

 ### Parameters

-*timeDest*<br/>
+*`timeDest`*\
-In the first version, a reference to a [COleDateTime](../../atl-mfc-shared/reference/coledatetime-class.md) object that will receive the system time information.
-In the second version, a reference to a [CTime](../../atl-mfc-shared/reference/ctime-class.md) object that will receive the system time information.
+In the first version, a reference to a [`COleDateTime`](../../atl-mfc-shared/reference/coledatetime-class.md) object that will receive the system time information.
+In the second version, a reference to a [`CTime`](../../atl-mfc-shared/reference/ctime-class.md) object that will receive the system time information.

-*pTimeDest*<br/>
+*`pTimeDest`*\
-A pointer to the [SYSTEMTIME](/windows/win32/api/minwinbase/ns-minwinbase-systemtime) structure to receive the system time information.
-Must not be NULL.
+A pointer to the [`SYSTEMTIME`](/windows/win32/api/minwinbase/ns-minwinbase-systemtime) structure to receive the system time information.
+Must not be `NULL`.

 ### Return Value

 In the first version, nonzero if the time is successfully written to the `COleDateTime` object; otherwise 0.
-In the second and third versions, a DWORD value equal to the *dwFlag* member set in the [NMDATETIMECHANGE](/windows/win32/api/commctrl/ns-commctrl-nmdatetimechange) structure.
-See the **Remarks** section below for more information.
+In the second and third versions, a `DWORD` value equal to the *`dwFlag`* member set in the [`NMDATETIMECHANGE`](/windows/win32/api/commctrl/ns-commctrl-nmdatetimechange) structure.
+See the [**Remarks**](#gettime-remarks) section below for more information.

-### Remarks
+### <a name="gettime-remarks"></a> Remarks

-This member function implements the behavior of the Win32 message [DTM_GETSYSTEMTIME](/windows/win32/Controls/dtm-getsystemtime), as described in the Windows SDK.
+This member function implements the behavior of the Win32 message [`DTM_GETSYSTEMTIME`](/windows/win32/Controls/dtm-getsystemtime), as described in the Windows SDK.
 In the MFC implementation of `GetTime`, you can use `COleDateTime` or `CTime` classes, or you can use a `SYSTEMTIME` structure, to store the time information.

-The return value DWORD in the second and third versions, above, indicates whether or not the date and time picker control is set to the "no date" status, as indicated in the [NMDATETIMECHANGE](/windows/win32/api/commctrl/ns-commctrl-nmdatetimechange) structure member *dwFlags*.
-If the value returned equals GDT_NONE, the control is set to "no date" status, and uses the DTS_SHOWNONE style.
-If the value returned equals GDT_VALID, the system time is successfully stored in the destination location.
+The return value `DWORD` in the second and third versions, above, indicates whether or not the date and time picker control is set to the "no date" status, as indicated in the [`NMDATETIMECHANGE`](/windows/win32/api/commctrl/ns-commctrl-nmdatetimechange) structure member *`dwFlags`*.
+If the value returned equals `GDT_NONE`, the control is set to "no date" status, and uses the `DTS_SHOWNONE` style.
+If the value returned equals `GDT_VALID`, the system time is successfully stored in the destination location.

 ### Example

 [!code-cpp[NVC_MFC_CDateTimeCtrl#5](../../mfc/reference/codesnippet/cpp/cdatetimectrl-class_8.cpp)]

-## <a name="getidealsize"></a> CDateTimeCtrl::GetIdealSize
+## <a name="getidealsize"></a> `CDateTimeCtrl::GetIdealSize`

 Returns the ideal size of the date and time picker control that is required to display the current date or time.